 What Does Radicchio Taste Like?

 Radicchio has a bitter, spicy flavor, especially when eaten raw.
 It's often paired with sweet or acidic ingredients to make a salad with balanced flavors.
 When cooked, radicchio mellows and gains some sweetness while still retaining a little bitterness.

 Thinly sliced, radicchio is frequently added into lettuce mixes for salads.
 The deep red vegetable is also a welcome addition to crunchy slaws.
 Roasted or grilled wedges are a tasty side dish on their own or can be added to other dishes like pasta, risotto, or pizza.
 Chopped radicchio can be sautéed or braised, much like cabbage, and served as a side or stuffed into poultry.

 Where to Buy Radicchio

 Thanks to the popularity of Italian cooking, radicchio is widely available year-round.
 Look for individual heads of radicchio in the refrigerated produce section of your grocery store sold per pound.
 Grown in warmer climates, the bitter vegetable tends to be at its best in the winter months, usually arriving locally in November.
-Look for radicchio that is firm, with crisp, colorful leaves with no browning or bad spots.
+Look for radicchio that is firm with crisp, colorful leaves and no browning or bad spots.

 To grow radicchio at home, sow seeds in the early spring a few weeks before the last frost or in midsummer for a fall harvest.
-You can pick individual leaves anytime or wait and harvest the heads when firm.
+You can pick individual leaves anytime or wait and harvest the heads when they're firm.

 How to Store Radicchio